Deltares/rtc-tools-simulation/docs/source/examples/single_reservoir/apply_rulecurve_example.rst

 to plot the model output.
 For more details on how to use this file and visualize results, see `RTC-Tools-Interface <https://gitlab.com/rtc-tools-project/rtc-tools-interface>`_.

+The results of the simulation run can be seen in the plot below.

+.. raw:: html
+    :file: figures\\final_results_rulecurve.html